BadEnd777/Personal-Website/README.md

 ## Key Features

+Discover the essence of my website:

--   **Responsive Design**: This website adapts beautifully to all screen sizes, ensuring an optimal user experience.
+-   **Responsive Design**: Adapts gracefully to all screen sizes for an optimal user experience.
--   **Skills Showcase**: Impress your visitors by showcasing your skills.
+-   **Skills Showcase**: Impress visitors by showcasing your skills with style.
--   **Portfolio Showcase**: Display your projects with rich details, including project descriptions, screenshots, and links.
+-   **Portfolio Showcase**: Present your projects with rich details, including descriptions, screenshots, and links.
--   **Resume**: Share a summary of your education, work experience, and bio.
+-   **Resume**: Share a summary of your educational journey, work experience, and a touch of your biography.
--   **Contact**: Make it easy for visitors to reach out to you with contact information or a user-friendly contact form.
+-   **Contact**: Facilitate visitor engagement with your contact information or a user-friendly contact form.
--   **Blog**: Write and publish blog posts using Markdown and seamlessly integrate them into your website.
+-   **Blog**: Share your thoughts with the world through blog posts authored in Markdown and seamlessly integrated into your website.
--   **Syntax Highlighting**: Enhance your blog with beautifully highlighted code blocks using [Prism](https://prismjs.com/).
+-   **Syntax Highlighting**: Elevate your blog with beautifully highlighted code blocks using [Prism](https://prismjs.com/).
--   **SEO**: Boost your website's discoverability with optimized SEO support, including Open Graph and Twitter cards.
+-   **SEO**: Elevate your website's discoverability with optimized SEO support, including Open Graph and Twitter cards.

 ## Getting Started

-To set up a local copy of this project, follow these simple steps:
+To get this project running locally, follow these simple steps:

-1. **Clone the repository**:
+1. **Clone the Repository**:

     ```bash
     git clone https://github.com/BadEnd777/Portfolio-Website.git
     cd Portfolio-Website
     ```

-2. **Install dependencies**:
+2. **Install Dependencies**:

     ```bash
     npm install